Summary of Significant Accounting Policies

-Our financial instruments consist primarily of cash and cash equivalents, accounts receivable, accounts payable, and capital lease liabilities.
-Fair value estimates discussed herein are based upon certain market assumptions and pertinent information available to management as of September 30, 2018 and December 31, 2017.
+Our financial instruments consist primarily of cash and cash equivalents, restricted cash, accounts receivable, accounts payable, derivative liabilities, and capital lease liabilities.
+Fair value estimates discussed herein are based upon certain market assumptions and pertinent information available to management as of September 30, 2017 and December 31, 2016.
 The carrying amounts of short-term financial instruments are reasonable estimates of their fair values due to their short-term nature or proximity to market rates for similar items.

 Research and Development Costs

 Research and development costs are expensed as incurred.
 Research and development costs were $452,000 and $1,170,000 for the three months ended September 30, 2017 and 2016, respectively, and were $1,634,000 and $2,871,000 for the nine months ended September 30, 2017 and 2016, respectively.

 We maintain an equity incentive plan and record expenses attributable to the awards granted under the equity incentive plan.
 We amortize share-based compensation from the date of grant on a weighted average basis over the requisite service (vesting) period for the entire award.